RealismusModding/realismusmodding.github.io/mods/seasons19/manual/modding/maps/seasons_mask.md

 </placeable>
 ````

-This will tell Seasons that there is a custom mask, being: no areas.
+This will tell Seasons that there is a custom mask, where the mask has no areas.

 ## Testing

 The masks can be tested in-game by dropping snow using the `rmAddSnow 1` console command.
-Use `rmResetSnow` to remove all snow.
+Use `rmResetSnow` to remove all snow and start over.